ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

        only.
    * - **No Derivatives**
      - This option allows others to distribute, display, and perform only verbatim copies of your work, not derivative works based upon it.
+You cannot use this option with the **Share Alike** option.
    * - **Share Alike**
      - This option allows others to distribute derivative works only under a license identical to the license that governs your work.
+You cannot use this option with the **No Derivatives** option.

 See the `Creative Commons website`_ for more information.